Noderyos/Card-conjurer-creator/README.md

 # Card conjurer creator

-# You need to set the `prefixUrl` in src/creator.js to match with you server ip
+# You need to set the `prefixUrl` in src/creator.js to match with your server ip